Q1. What is Pre-PAC?

 AAFCS also provides a “Candidate Guide to Assessment Administration” that can be downloaded and distributed to test candidates.
 The assessment typically takes approximately one hour to complete.
 The test is administered completely online using an Internet browser.
 The technical requirements necessary for testing are provided on the Pre-PAC Management System website.
 There is no additional software or download required for testing.
 Although the test is not timed, test candidates must complete the assessment in one testing session.
 The entire assessment process is facilitated through an online system, the Pre-PAC Management System.

 Q17.There is no fee for becoming an approved test site by AAFCS.
 The costs associated with administration are limited to the actual costs of the assessments.
 The assessments and certifications will be offered to individuals and programs at affordable rates.
 Payment for Pre-PAC products and services can be made by check, purchase order, or credit card.
-Click the appropriate link to access the current structure for academic pricing and non-academic pricing.
+Click here for pricing.
 There are two products available for purchase for each assessment: single administration and test/retest administration.
 The single administration product provides a one-time test administration.
 The test/re-test administration provides an initial administration and the opportunity for the same candidate to retest before the end of the testing year.
 Test/retest administrations are often used for pre- and post-testing.
 There must be a minimum of 48 hours between the test and retest administration.
 Data reports provide performance results in each of the domain/topic areas.
 Thus, the test/retest product can identify strengths and target gaps/weaknesses of the test candidates in the specified domains/topics addressed within the assessment.

 Q18.
 Neither the individual assessment items nor the assessment itself is timed.
 The assessment includes 80 test items (70 scored, 10 unscored and used for research purposes).
 The average testing time ranges from 45 to 55 minutes.
 This time will vary from candidate to candidate.
 The assessment must be completed in one sitting.
 There must be a minimum of 48 hours between the test and retest administration.